-My child is going through EHC needs assessment but does not have a draft EHCP, are they part of the priority group?
+My child is going through EHC needs assessment but does not have a draft EHCP, is this still being undertaken?

 The deadlines which previously applied to LAs when considering EHC needs assessment requests have been relaxed.
 Where it is not reasonably practicable or it is impractical for an LA or other body to meet certain deadlines “for a reason relating to the incidence or transmission of coronavirus (COVID-19)”, they must instead complete that step as soon as it is practicable for them to do so.